On chordal and perfect plane near-triangulations: Perfect plane near-triangulations

-Our next objective is to investigate the problem of providing a local characterization for triangulated perfect graphs similar in spirit to Theorem~\ref{thm:1}.
+Our next objective is to investigate the problem of providing a local characterization for plane near-triangulated perfect graphs similar in spirit to Theorem~\ref{thm:1}.
 It is easy to see that the complement of cycle $C_n$ for $n\ge 7$ is not planar.
 Moreover, the complement of $C_5$ is isomorphic to $C_5$.
-Thus, to prove that a plane triangulated graph $G$ is perfect, it is enough to prove that $G$ does not contain an induced odd hole.
+Thus, it follows from the strong perfect graph theorem \cite{chudnovsky2006strong} that to prove a plane triangulated graph $G$ is perfect, it is enough to prove that $G$ does not contain an induced odd hole.

-Let $G$ be a plane triangulated graph.
-If $G$ contains an induced odd wheel then clearly $G$ is not perfect.
-A plane triangulated graph that contains graph shown in Figure~\ref{fig1} as an induced subgraph is a counter-example for the converse.
-It contains three even wheels $W_x,W_y$ and $W_z$ that share a common face $(x,y,z)$ and vertices in the external face form an odd hole.
-However in the following we show that the question of 'deciding whether a plane near triangulated graph is perfect' can be transformed into the question of 'determining whether an Eulerian $W-$ triangulation is perfect'.

-\begin{Theorem} A plane triangulated graph is not perfect iff any of the following conditions hold. \begin{itemize} \item It contains a non perfect induced Eulerian $W-$triangulation. \item It contains an induced odd wheel. \end{itemize} \end{Theorem} \begin{proof} Let $G$ be a plane triangulated graph.
-If $G$ contains an induced odd wheel or a non perfect Eulerian $W-$triangulation, then clearly $G$ is not perfect.

-Conversely, let $G$ be a non-perfect plane triangulation.
-We prove the theorem by induction.
-For the base case assume that $G$ is a $W-$triangulation, then by Corollary~\ref{Cor1}, for each $u\in V(G)$, $N[u]$ induces a wheel $W_k$ for some $k\ge5$.
-If for some $u\in V(G)$, $N[u]$ induces a wheel $W_{2k}$ for some $k\geq 3$, then $G$ is not perfect as the neighbours of $u$ induce an odd hole.
-Otherwise $G$ must be a non perfect Eulerian $W-$triangulation (by Definition).

-If $G$ is not a $W-$triangulation, then $G$ must contain either a chord or a separating triangle.
-We consider the two cases separately. \begin{enumerate} \item If $G$ contains a chord connecting two non-adjacent vertices $x$ and $y$ on the external face, then by the Observation~\ref{obs2}, $(x,y)$ divides $G$ into two components say $G_1$ and $G_2$ with either $G_1$ or $G_2$ (or both) not perfect.
-By induction hypothesis, the non-perfect component(s) must satisfy the conditions of the theorem. \item If $G$ contains a separating triangle $\triangle = (u,v,w)$, then by Observation~\ref{obs}, $(u,v,w)$ divides $G$ into two components say $G_1$ and $G_2$ with either $G_1$ or $G_2$ (or both) not perfect.
-By induction hypothesis, the non-perfect component(s) must satisfy the conditions of the theorem. \end{enumerate} The theorem follows by induction.